 Fellows are scholars and professionals in the fields of governance and sustainability whose research and professional activities bring them in close collaboration with the center.
 Fellows could initiate and co-lead joint projects with the center.

-Araya Asfaw is a founding member and the current director of Horn of Africa Regional Environment Center/Network (HoAREC/N) and dean of the science faculty at the University of Addis Ababa, Ethiopia.
+Araya Asfaw is a founding member and former director of Horn of Africa Regional Environment Center/Network (HoA-REC&N) and was dean of the science faculty at the University of Addis Ababa, Ethiopia from 2004 to 2008.
 Asfaw has extensive experience in academia, teaching environmental physics and conducting research in laser spectroscopy with applications in material science, atmospheric science and earth sciences.
-Under his leadership at HoAREC/N, a network of members and partners has developed, including environmental community-based organizations, non-governmental organizations, and higher learning institutions from six countries in the Horn of Africa.
+Under his leadership at HoA-REC&N, a network of members and partners has developed, including environmental community-based organizations, non-governmental organizations, and higher learning institutions from six countries in the Horn of Africa.
 The goal of the network is to improve environmental governance within the region through the promotion of cooperation and exchange of information and experiences among the network members.
-Since its launch in 2006, the Centre has been dedicated to supporting cooperation between member organizations and other environmental actors, including private sector and government, to carry out activities on the ground, with a focus on partnership programs, capacity upgrading and demand-driven action research.
-Asfaw is the author of numerous articles, served as the Chairman of the Energy Committee of the Federal Republic of Ethiopia Science and Technology Commission and has been recognized for his efforts with the National Deans Award.
+Since its launch in 2006, the center has been dedicated to supporting cooperation between member organizations and other environmental actors, including private sector and government, to carry out activities on the ground, with a focus on partnership programs, capacity upgrading and demand-driven action research.
+In collaboration with Araya Asfaw, the Center has received grants from the National Science Foundation, the Rockefeller Foundation, and USAID.
+Asfaw is the author of numerous articles, served as the chairman of the Energy Committee of the Federal Republic of Ethiopia Science and Technology Commission, and has been recognized for his efforts with the National Deans Award.

-Samuel Barkin is an associate professor and graduate program director of the International Relations MSPA program in the Department of Conflict Resolution, Human Security, and Global Governance at the McCormack Graduate School of Policy and Global Studies.
+J. Samuel Barkin is professor and chair of the Department of Conflict Resolution, Human Security, and Global Governance at the McCormack Graduate School of Policy and Global Studies.
 His research is in the field of international relations theory and international organization, with a focus on international environmental politics and international political economy.
 His current projects look at international fisheries governance, and at changing practices of sovereignty in response to globalization.
 Barkin is the author of numerous articles and books.
 His recent books include Saving Global Fisheries: Reducing Fishing Capacity to Promote Sustainability and Realist Constructivism: Rethinking International Relations Theory.
 He holds his PhD in political science from Columbia University.